 2) The way organisations approach traceability, equality, diversity & inclusion, human rights and modern-day slavery are all critical to their sustainability agenda and important values that consumers are attaching more importance to.

-3) It doesn’t matter where the force for sustainability comes from, but, it must be high up organisations’ agendas or they are not committed to it – if it is not in the top three agenda of the Board then it is not being taken seriously enough.
+3) It doesn’t matter where the force for sustainability comes from, but, it must be high up organisations’ agendas or they are not committed to it – if it is not in the top three agendas of the Board then it is not being taken seriously enough.
 In my previous conversation with Ralf Peters, he shared how the values and activity permeate from the Board down, which you can read here: https://www.procurementheads.com/blog/sustainable-procurement-ralf-peters/

-Sustainability is far more than just carbon footprint and as such there is a huge amount of opportunity if we all embrace the challenge and take ownership of our individual and collective responsibilities.
-But, changing people’s mindsets, values and ethics isn’t easy.
+Sustainability is far more than just carbon footprint and as such, there is a huge amount of opportunity if we all embrace the challenge and take ownership of our individual and collective responsibilities.
+But, changing people’s mindsets, values and ethics aren’t easy.
 We must realise the need to educate (and not chastise) those that aren’t part of the solution yet.
-Often, it is about making something personal, finding a “trigger” that makes the need to change relevant and that, in my opinion, is the responsibility of all us.
+Often, it is about making something personal, finding a “trigger” that makes the need to change relevant and that, in my opinion, is the responsibility of all of us.

 Sustainability will become a competitive advantage.
 Some companies already recognise this and have corroborated the facts through Voice of the Customer surveys.

 Internal activism is likely to increase in businesses where the newly hired talent has Social and Environmental values that don’t match those of its employer.

 Hiring the top talent will become harder for those companies not driving the sustainability agenda – we are already seeing top talent express a strong preference for those companies leading these agendas – they are seen as innovative, progressive and employees feel like they are doing good, creating a better ecological and social environment now and for future generations.